Sigil-Ebook/PageEdit/README.md

 PageEdit
 ========
-A single page visual XHTML editor based on Sigil's Deprecated BookView.
+An ePub visual XHTML editor based on Sigil's Deprecated BookView.
 It uses WebEngine instead of WebKit.

 This app is working and fundamentally complete.